Sign in to your Google Account with another email address

 - You can't use a Gmail address.

 - You can't use an email address that's already linked to another Google Account.

 - Remember to use your Google Account password when signing in using this email address.

-- In the "Personal info" box, select Email.
+- In the "Personal info & privacy" section, select Your personal info.

 We’ll send an email with a verification link to your alternate email address.
 You’ll need to open the email and click the link before you can begin signing in to your account with the alternate address.
 Please note that email delivery can take some time.

 Can't find our verification message?
 Learn more about why this might be happening.